 “In a dry climate like the Southern High Plains, nature doesn’t work at the level of a single property.
 You need acres and acres to create corridors for plants and animals to change with the climate, to ebb and flow, to provide nature what it needs,” says Matt Moorhead, with TNC in Colorado.

 For the benefits to wildlife, the climate, and the communities that live in the region, it is crucial to come together and conserve the Southern High Plains.
-This opportunity for conservation at the scale of the landscape is unique, and we’re gaining momentum to make it happen.
+With TNC staff in all five states working together, we have already accomplished some big successes that would not have been possible without this combined effort.
+This opportunity for conservation at the scale of the landscape is unique, and our efforts are gaining momentum.